 Dermi Atlas Professional is designed with data sovereignty as a foundational principle.
 Unlike cloud-based imaging systems where data is stored by a third party, Dermi Atlas Professional uses a self-hosted architecture.
-This ensures that sensitive patient data, including clinical photographs, medical notes, and personal information, remains entirely within your control on your own infrastructure.
+This ensures that sensitive patient data, including clinical photographs, medical notes, and personal information, remains entirely under the practice's control on its own infrastructure.

-This article provides an overview of how Dermi Atlas Professional acts as a tool to support your practice's compliance with healthcare privacy regulations, including HIPAA (United States) and PIPEDA (Canada).
+This article provides an overview of how Dermi Atlas Professional acts as a tool to support a practice's compliance with healthcare privacy regulations, including HIPAA (United States) and PIPEDA (Canada).

 The Self-Hosted Model & Data Sovereignty

-The core of Dermi’s security model is local data custody.
-Because the software runs on your local network, Dermi Inc. does not have access to, nor does it store, your patient health information.
+The core of Dermi's security model is local data custody.
+Because the software runs on the local network, Dermi Inc. does not have access to, nor does it store, patient health information.

 - Patient photographs and clinical images